-Fujifilm X-T2 versus Sony A7R
+Fujifilm X-T2 vs Sony A7R

-The Fujifilm X-T2 and the Sony Alpha A7R are two enthusiast cameras that were announced, respectively, in July 2016 and October 2013.
+The Fujifilm X-T2 and the Sony Alpha A7R are two enthusiast cameras that were officially introduced, respectively, in July 2016 and October 2013.
 Both the X-T2 and the A7R are mirrorless interchangeable lens cameras that are based on an APS-C (X-T2) and a full frame (A7R) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 36.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 36.2 MP.

 Body comparison: Fujifilm X-T2 vs Sony A7R

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Sony A7R.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The X-T2 can be obtained in two different colors (black, silver), while the A7R is only available in black.